Friday, April 26, 2024

 Tom and Jerry during his fledgling years as a composer.
 Louis and Bebe Barron were also heavily involved in film; their experiments blurred the line between soundtrack and sound effect.

-If any of the earliest institutions of electronic music appeared totally removed from the foley aspect of the medium, it was the WDR studio in Cologne.
-This school of artists, led by Herbert Eimert, tends to be characterized in the history books as dogmatically idealist: a group of fanatics devoted to the conception of electronic music as pure, unworldly abstraction.
+If any of the earliest institutions appeared totally removed from the foley aspect of electronic music, it was the WDR studio in Cologne.
+This school of artists, led by Herbert Eimert, tends to be characterized in the history books as dogmatically idealist: a group of fanatics devoted to pure, unworldly abstraction.
 Yet even in Cologne, the medium's evocative properties were noticed and discussed.
 In the first issue of Eimert’s flagship publication Rie Reihe, the composer-critic H. H. Stuckenschmidt identifies the same dynamic that we're now discussing:

 As spokesman for [the WDR], Eimert has repeatedly drawn attention to the creative possibilities of electrically generated sound, but has disassociated himself from the “fashionable and surrealistic” Musique Concrète produced at the Club d'Essai in Paris, and any incidental manipulations or distortions haphazardly put together for radio, film or theatre music.
 He is opposed to all metaphorical synaesthetic interpretation—that is, he is opposed to the idea of composition and interpretation by association and reference.
 Aesthetic understanding of the new art is not facilitated by this attitude.
 It cannot be denied that this associative effect, which the initiator denies as being of any relevance, has been the principal reaction of the majority of listeners faced for the first time with electronic music . . .